 The Surrey Heath Brownfield Land Register was first published in December 2017.
 Regulation 17 of the Town and Country Planning (Brownfield Land Register) Regulations 2017 requires local planning authorities to update the information relating to existing entries in their registers at least once a year.
 An updated Brownfield Land Register has now been published and can be viewed via the link below:

-The Council has now published the Draft Strategic Land Availability Assessment (SLAA) 2019.
-This document updates the SLAA (2017), and forms the basis for sites included in the Brownfield Land Register.
+The Council has now published the Draft Strategic Land Availability Assessment (SLAA) 2019 and this forms the basis for sites included in the Brownfield Land Register 2020.

 The Borough of Surrey Heath is entirely impacted by the Thames Basin Heaths Special Protection Area (SPA).
 All net additional C3 residential, C4 and some C2 development within Surrey Heath therefore relies on avoidance measures under the Habitat Regulations (HRs), with no new development being permitted unless avoidance measures are provided to mitigate a developments impact on the Thames Basin Heath Special Protection Area.
 A site may not fall within Part 2 of the brownfield land register if the development would be prohibited under Habitats legislation.
 The development would be prohibited under HRs unless mitigation is secured at the time of inclusion.